 But — February isn't the time to go if you want to spend time at the beach.
 The water gets so cold that time of year that not even the locals want to go in.

 If you're thinking of San Diego for a romantic Valentine's Day getaway, check out some of the most romantic spots in San Diego.

 People sometimes ask whether it's cold in San Diego in February, and sometimes they even want to know whether it snows.
 The last measurable snowfall in the city fell in December 1967.
 Is it cold?
 That depends.
 San Diegans might think so, but if you're from a colder climate, you'll probably think it's just right.

 February is also one of San Diego's rainiest months, with some of the most unpredictable weather of the year.
 Instead of raining a little bit every day, the entire monthly rainfall often comes all on the same day, especially during winter storms.

-If precipitation happens, there are lots of things to do on a rainy day in San Diego.
+If precipitation happens, try some of these things to do on a rainy day in San Diego.

 You may get some more ideas about things to do in the guide to San Diego in the winter.